9 Live Music Streaming Platforms For Concerts & Shows

 FAQs on live streaming platforms

 Still not sure which live streaming platform is best for concerts?
-Hopefully, this will help…
+Hopefully, the following will help you make a better decision

 What is the best live-streaming platform for music?

 The music streaming industry is packed with options.
-And there’s no cut-and-dry answer to which is best, it all comes down to which platform ticks all your boxes.
+And there’s no cut-and-dry answer to which is the best platform to broadcast live music, it all comes down to which platform ticks all your boxes.
 Make a list of what’s most important, then cross-reference that against any of the platforms we’ve listed in this guide.

 In the most basic sense: set up your performance, either pay videographers or set up a camera or two (for more intimate gigs) to capture footage of the show, and then connect the footage to any of the live music streaming platforms we’ve explored in this guide.